wandb/docs/docs/guides/track/project-page.md

 ![](/images/app_ui/files_panel.png)

 The files panel lists the files and folders associated with the artifact.
+Certain files are uploaded automatically, such as `requirements.txt` which shows the versions of each library used by the run, `wandb-metadata.json`, and `wandb-summary.json`, which include information about the run.
+Other files may be uploaded, such as artifacts or media, depending on the run's configuration.
 You can navigate through this file tree and view the contents directly in the W&B web app.

 [Tables](../tables/tables-walkthrough.md) associated with artifacts are particularly rich and interactive in this context.
 Learn more about using Tables with Artifacts [here](../tables/visualize-tables.md).